 A Dutch Apple Pie crumb topping is just like a coffee cake streusel.
 It is made with a mixture of:

 - Sugar – I use a mixture of brown and granulated sugar.
-You can use all brown sugar if you want more of that deep molasses flavor.
+You can use all brown sugar if you want a deeper and richer flavor.

 - Mix the dry ingredients in a mixing bowl and give it a whisk to distribute evenly.
 You may need to break up some lumps of brown sugar.